amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

     print("I have been well decorated")
 ```

-Listing 2.1

-Just runing the code in Listing 2.1, without calling the decorated function, you will see that python has called the decorator function, so it will output
+Just runing the code above, without calling the decorated function, you will see that python has called the decorator function, so it will output

 ```shellsession
 I am for decoration